Sweet-Pumpkin/practice-c/practice42/shell00/ex01/README.md

 ```

 - en
-- Once you’ve achieved the previous steps,
-- execute the following command to create
-the file to be submitted: tar -cf testShell00.tar testShell00.
+- Once you’ve achieved the previous steps, execute the following command to create the file to be submitted `tar -cf testShell00.tar testShell00`.
 - !
 Don’t worry about what you’ve got instead of "XX".
 - !
 A year will be accepted instead of the time, on the timestamp of the
 file.